Top Position Trading Strategies for 2023

 Disadvantages of Position Trading

-• Markets can be very volatile so while a trader may want to trade a long-term move, the market may not be in the right condition to do so.
+• Markets can be very volatile so while a trader may want to trade a long-term move, the market may not be in the right condition.

 • Trading capital is tied up for longer which could mean less capital on other opportunities that may perform better.